 Sodwana Bay is found just outside the Isimangaliso Wetlands Park which is South Africa’s first UNESCO World Heritage Site.
 This coastline offers 50 km of unspoiled reef with over 1.100 species of fish.
 Those who can't dive will have a dive course first.
-Volunteers dive every day during the week in the morning, collecting photographic data on turtles, mantas, whales and ragged-tooth sharks to mention a few.
+Volunteers dive every day during the week in the morning, collecting photographic data on turtles, manta rays and nudibranchs.

 |Location||Sodwana Bay, South Africa|